 Eiosis Air EQ – Breathing life back into your mix

-French developer Eiosis have entered a very crowded marketplace with the refreshing and powerful AirEQ plugin.
+French developer Eiosis has entered a very crowded marketplace with the refreshing and powerful AirEQ plugin.
 As the name suggests it’s capable of adding ‘air’ to your mixes, and as we found out, a whole lot more.

 As is the trend these days, you will need an iLok and a spare USB port to authorize your copy, which probably puts some people off.
-I won’t go into another rant about iLoks, but why developers force end users into paying exorbitant prices for a $5 piece of plastic is beyond me, and it seems to have zero effect on reducing piracy of the product.
+I won’t go into another rant about iLoks, but why developers force end users into paying exorbitant prices for a $5 piece of plastic is beyond me, and it seems to have zero effect on reducing the piracy of the product.
 The included user guide only explains the very basics of the control functions – you’ll need to visit the website to download the full manual.

 Haute Couture for your studio